gameboyzone/cracking-the-front-end-engineering-interview/README.md

 # Cracking the Frontend or UI Engineering Interview
-This repo offers supporting materials from my published book chapter on "Cracking the Frontend or UI Engineering Interview".
+This repo offers supporting materials from my book chapter on "Cracking the Frontend or UI Engineering Interview".

-Book chapter: *Awaiting book publishing*
+Book chapter status: *Awaiting book publishing*

 ## Resources
 1. JavaScript Essentials